Guide 3: I Am Uninsured and Need Medical Care

 Start by contacting the doctor or hospital to notify them that they have sent you a bill that is $400 or more than the “good faith estimate.”
 Then ask them to adjust the bill to the amount in the “good faith estimate.”

-• You must pay $25 to dispute the bill.
+- Pay the $25 fee to dispute the bill through the dispute system.
+You can pay using a credit card, PayPal, or Venmo.
 If you win the dispute, this fee will be returned to you as a $25 credit toward your medical bill.

-Under the No Surprises Act, your doctor or hospital is prohibited from sending your medical bills to collection agencies during the Patient-Provider Dispute Resolution period.
-During this time, check your credit report.
-If you see the medical bills from an ongoing Patient-Provider Dispute Resolution listed on your credit report, submit a complaint online to the Consumer Financial Protection Bureau or call 855-411-2372.
+Under the No Surprises Act, your doctor or hospital is prohibited from sending your medical bills to collection agencies while you are disputing your bill.
+If you are contacted by a debt collector during this time, file a complaint with the Consumer Financial Protection Bureau.

-For a deeper dive: Learn more about your rights to dispute a bill.
+Learn more about your rights to dispute a bill that is higher than the good faith estimate.